mk/clerk-px23/README.md

          ::clerk/width :wide})
 ```

-Using the built-in `clerk/table` viewer, the same data structure can also be rendered as table.
-The table viewer is using heuristics to infer the makeup of the table, such as column headers, from the structure of the data:
+Using the built-in `clerk/table` viewer, the same data structure can also be rendered as a table.
+The table viewer uses heuristics to infer the makeup of the table, such as column headers, from the structure of the data:

 ``` clojure
 ^{::clerk/visibility {:code :show}}